-- 2.11.
+2.8.2.11.
 In comparison to the urgent phase and, to some extent, the early phase, the transition phase is not driven by urgency and allows for planning, justifying and optimizing future protection strategies and for consultation with interested parties.
 Depending on the nature of the nuclear or radiological emergency, these processes may continue in the longer term after the emergency has been declared terminated.
-During this period, the implementation of remedial actions might be more efficient than carrying out further disruptive public protective actions. - 2.12.
+During this period, the implementation of remedial actions might be more efficient than carrying out further disruptive public protective actions.

 While the distinction between various phases of a nuclear or radiological emergency may be helpful for planning purposes, it can be difficult to clearly define a line between the different phases of an emergency during the emergency response (see paras 2.3 and 2.4).
 This is particularly true for the early phase and the transition phase, when the activities that are carried out may support the implementation of specific actions and activities associated with both phases.
-For example, a monitoring strategy implemented during the early phase may support both decision making on early protective actions and the assessment of the radiological situation, which may in turn help determining how protection strategies are to be adapted during the transition phase in order to enable the emergency to be declared terminated. - 2.13.
-In the case of large scale emergencies, the complexity of the radiological situation may vary greatly within an affected area and may be transient in nature.
-It is therefore likely that the different phases and exposure situations may coexist geographically and temporarily (see Fig. 2.1).
-This challenges both the management of the situation and the communication with the interested parties.
-The transitioning from the emergency exposure situation within the whole affected area will occur gradually from one specific area to another.
-In this case, the transition phase will end when the termination of the emergency has been declared for the final area that is in an emergency exposure situation.
-At the same time, this will denote the overall termination of the emergency.
+For example, a monitoring strategy implemented during the early phase may support both decision making on early protective actions and the assessment of the radiological situation, which may in turn help determining how protection strategies are to be adapted during the transition phase in order to enable the emergency to be declared terminated.